Anne Heche: Relationships

-Heche was in a relationship with Lindsey Buckingham of Fleetwood Mac for about one year in the early 1990s and in one with Steve Martin, whom she had met on the set of A Simple Twist of Fate, for about two years during the mid-1990s.
+Heche was in a relationship with Lindsey Buckingham of Fleetwood Mac for about one year in the early 1990s and also in a relationship with Steve Martin, whom she had met on the set of A Simple Twist of Fate, for about two years during the mid-1990s.

 Heche's relationship with DeGeneres and the events following their breakup became subjects of widespread media interest.
 They were described as "the world's first gay supercouple".
 Heche and DeGeneres started dating in 1997, and at one point said they would get a civil union if such became legal in Vermont.
 They broke up in August 2000.
 Heche stated that all of her other romantic relationships were with men.
 In the memoir Call Me Anne, submitted shortly before her death, she wrote that she never identified as a lesbian and did not regard the terms "gay" or "straight" as relevant to her.

-Heche claims that there was professional fallout for her relationship with DeGeneres.
+Heche claims that there was professional fallout due to her relationship with DeGeneres.
 She recounts that she was warned not to attend the 1997 premiere of Volcano with DeGeneres, and when the couple did so anyway, they were escorted out before the film had ended.
 Heche said that she was told that she would be denied the part in Six Days, Seven Nights for going public with her romance with DeGeneres, but landed the role nevertheless.
-However, Heche also claimed that she "did not work in a studio picture for 10 years" afterward.
-In a later podcast, Heche claimed that her split with DeGeneres was not on good terms and that she was effectively blacklisted from DeGeneres' talk show, which negatively affected her career as studios were reluctant to hire her for films they would be unable to publicize on the widely viewed program.
+However, Heche did not work in a studio picture for 10 years afterward.
+In a later podcast, Heche claimed that DeGeneres tried to put her in an institution and that she was effectively blacklisted from DeGeneres' talk show, which negatively affected her career as studios were reluctant to hire her for films they would be unable to publicize on the widely viewed program.

 In 2000, Heche left DeGeneres for Coleman "Coley" Laffoon, a cameraman whom she met when she hired him as part of the camera crew for the television documentary Ellen DeGeneres: American Summer, which she was directing.
 On September 1, 2001, she and Laffoon married.
 They had a son, Homer Heche Laffoon, in March 2002.
 Laffoon filed for divorce in February 2007, after five and a half years of marriage.
 In a separate court filing, he said that Heche "exhibited bizarre and delusional behavior for which she refuses to seek professional help."
 The divorce was finalized in March 2009.

 Heche left Laffoon for Men in Trees co-star James Tupper.
-During their relationship, Heche described herself and Tupper as being "eternally engaged."
+During their relationship, Heche described herself and Tupper as being "eternally engaged".
 She and Tupper had a son, Atlas Heche Tupper, in March 2009.
 Tupper and Heche separated in January 2018.

 Heche and former Hung co-star Thomas Jane announced that they were in a relationship in 2019; they were together into 2020, but had separated by the time of her death.